loicsander/Robofont-scripts/MutatorScale/Readme.md

 scaledGlyph = scaler.getScaledGlyph(‘H’, stems)
 ```

-We get a new scaled letter H. With the glyphName, I’ve also provided a **stems** variable and it is a crucial part of the process, so I’ll elaborate on that.
+We get a new scaled letter H.

+With **glyphName** (‘H’ or ‘a’), I’ve also provided a **stems** variable and it is a crucial part of the process, so I’ll elaborate on that.

-When fonts are provided to a MutatorScaleEngine, it does a quick analysis on them to be able to place them in an interpolation space.
+When fonts are provided to a MutatorScaleEngine, it does a quick analysis to be able to place them in an interpolation space.
 It measures reference stems for each font so that you can later ask for scaled glyphs with a specific stem value.
-Working with stem values is arbitrary and you can actually override this if you’d rather work with some other values, but I’ll get into that later on.
+Working with stem values is arbitrary and you can actually override this if you’d rather work with some other values that are more meaningful to you, but I’ll get into that later on.

 Stems are measured on uppercase I and H, to get both a vertical and horizontal stem value of reference.
-Stem values aren’t collected for each and every glyph, that would require coding capabilities I don’t have.
-But you can still work your way out pretty well with these.

-As the reference values automatically gathered by the scaling engine are based on an H’s vertical and horizontal stems, you should use these as a reference when you scale glyphs and ask for specific stem values.
+As reference values are based on an H’s vertical and horizontal stems, you should use these as a reference when you scale glyphs and ask for specific stem values.

 In effect, if you ask: